Steve Rossi: Career

 The comedian was discovered by Mae West who, with her manager Jerry Franks, saw him in 1953 as the lead of The Student Prince at the Civic Light Orchestra in Los Angeles.
-Under his birth name (Joseph Tafarella), Rossi then signed to a nightclub show with West named Ciro's in Los Angeles.
+Under his birth name (Joseph Tafarella), Rossi then signed to a nightclub show with West at Ciro's in Los Angeles.
 The show was subsequently moved to the Sahara Hotel in Las Vegas.
 At one point he started using the stage name Steve Rossi.
 According to Rossi, West picked "Steve" because she was dating actor Steve Cochran at the time, and the inspiration for "Ross" came from one of her managers named Bernie Ross; an "i" was added to the end of Ross to reflect Rossi's Italian heritage.
 West and Rossi toured in 1953 and 1954.
 Rossi wrote the musical numbers he performed in the show with West.

 In 1957, he formed the Allen & Rossi comedy duo with Marty Allen.
 Rossi played straight man to Allen, and the pair made many appearances together in the 1950s and 1960s, including 44 appearances on The Ed Sullivan Show.
 They released multiple comedy albums; co-starred in a feature film, The Last of the Secret Agents?; and also performed live in Las Vegas.

 Rossi continued his singing career as a solo artist, recording for several labels in the 1960s and 1970s, including ABC Records' ABC-Paramount label, Red Bird Records, Roulette Records, and Columbia Records.
 Milton Berle famously lost a bet of one week's salary to Rossi when Rossi correctly predicted that, at the 1962 Academy Awards, Bob Hope would tell a joke about Elizabeth Taylor.
 In 1963, Allen & Rossi were the first comedians to go to Washington, D.C., to lobby Congress on the House floor.